eduMFA/eduMFA/doc/workflows_and_tools/import/index.rst

 .. index:: GPG encryption, Encrypted Seed File

-Starting with eduMFA 2.14 you can import GPG encrypted seed files.
+You can import GPG encrypted seed files.
 All files mentioned below can be encrypted this way.

 eduMFA needs its own GPG key.
 You may create one like this::

-    mkdir /etc/eduMFA/gpg
+    mkdir /etc/edumfa/gpg
-    GNUPGHOME=/etc/eduMFA/gpg gpg --gen-key
+    GNUPGHOME=/etc/edumfa/gpg gpg --gen-key

-Then make sure, that the directory /etc/eduMFA/gpg is *chown 700* for the user *eduMFA*.
+Then make sure, that the directory /etc/edumfa/gpg is *chown 700* for the user *eduMFA*.

 Now you can export the public key and hand it to your token vendor::

-   GNUPGHOME=/etc/eduMFA/gpg gpg -a --export <keyid>
+   GNUPGHOME=/etc/edumfa/gpg gpg -a --export <keyid>

 Now the token vendor can send the seed file GPG encrypted.
 You do not need to decrypt the file and store the decrypted file on a network folder.
 Just import the GPG encrypted file to eduMFA!

-.. note:: Using the key *PI_GNUPG_HOME* in edumfa.cfg you can change the default above mentioned *GNUPGHOME* directory.
+.. note:: Using the key *EDUMFA_GNUPG_HOME* in edumfa.cfg you can change the default above mentioned *GNUPGHOME* directory.

 .. note:: eduMFA imports an ASCII armored file.
 The file needs to be